 Cornwall Council was one of the fist local authorities to declare a climate emergency and has a commendable target to become carbon neutral by 2030.

 Solar farms not only increase the supply of clean power but as solar is the lowest cost form of new energy generation it will also help to reduce national power prices.

-It offers a number of benefits locally with increased biodiversity proposals and a community benefit fund of £350 per MW per year (index-linked), for the lifetime of the solar farm.
-This could amount to over £10,500 a year for 35 years or over £350,000 in total, used locally for social and environmental projects.
+It offers a number of benefits locally with a biodiversity net gain of 67% and a community benefit fund of £400 per MW per year (index-linked), for the lifetime of the solar farm.
+This could amount to over £12,000 a year for 35 years or £420,000 in total, used locally for social and environmental projects.
 We are also offering educational sessions with local schools and site visits to the solar farm.

 As a local business, our solar farm will be contributing over £80,000 in business rates to Cornwall Council every year.

 5th August 2022 - We have now submitted the planning application to Cornwall Council.
 You can view and comment on the planning application on the Council's planning portal by clicking here

 Public Consultation.
 We held two public consultation events, online and in-person, to understand local feedback.